go-outside-labs/story-protocol-takehome/literature_review/README.md

 Although it's still early to define how this protocol could be incorporated into Story's modular architecture, we discuss an idea here.

 [Story Protocol's documentation](https://docs.storyprotocol.xyz/docs/) defines the **Function Layer (verbs)** separated from the **Data Layer (nouns)** and divided into two types of components:
-- **Modules**, defining the actions that users can perform on the IP assets (IPAs), *i.e,.* the management of the data.
+- **Modules**, defining the actions that users can perform on the IP assets (IPAs), *i.e.,* the management of the data.
 - **Hooks**, defining the add-on features based on the actions provided by modules.

-In this design, PIR could be introduced as follow:
+In this design, PIR could be introduced as follows:

-1. An off-chain pre-processing server as part of the core data.
+1. An off-chain preprocessing server as part of the core data.
 2. A new private Module that would be responsible for connecting to this pre-formatted data.
 3. Hooks that would talk to the private Module.
 For instance, a hook that can submit PIR-formatted encrypted messages from a private oracle search or a private infringement detection request.
 4. Application layers performing queries (client side)